 One of the most difficult challenges we need to overcome when we want to become a CMA is actually getting started in the first place.

-For those in the world of finance, how to become a CMA is a challenge many students and professionals face.
+For those in the world of accounting and finance, how to become a CMA is a challenge many students and professionals face.
 Everybody procrastinates; however, if you take the following steps, you can ensure you convert your dream into reality starting today.

 1. How important is it?